git-ayaz/seniorshield-AI/README.md

 ---

 **🎉 Congratulations!
-Your WisdomWealth platform is ready to protect elderly users from financial scams and fraud.**
+Your SeniorShield platform is ready to protect elderly users from financial scams and fraud.**